asrii00/aslan-sandbox-saitti/README.md

 ## Javascript basics

 Website contains:
-1. -
+1. Simple interactions (alert, button click event) (Contact page)
-1. Multiple event listeners (blur, change) and basic DOM manipulations
+1. Multiple event listeners (blur, change) and basic DOM manipulations (Contact page)
-1. Use of functions -
+1. Use of arrays, objects and functions (Index page)
+1.
+1. Use of a constructor (Index)

 ## Asynchronous operations
+1. A timer is used (Index -> lightbulb)